 Usually, debt consolidation loans have a pre-set loan repayment schedule and a fixed monthly installment.
 This means you know what to pay monthly and can plan for it.

 However, before going for personal loans, ensure that you can comfortably make the monthly payments without much hassle.
 You don't want to get into a deeper mess than you already are.
 Also, if the loan doesn't offer a better interest rate, you might as well leave it alone.

-One crucial thing that you should also note is that the interest rate on your debt consolidation loan is dependent on several factors.
-This includes your credit history and credit score.
+One crucial thing you should also note is that the interest rate on your debt consolidation loan depends on several factors.
+These include your credit history and credit score.

 Luckily, most lenders make a soft inquiry on your credit to determine whether you qualify for a loan.
 This will not further affect your credit score.